What is a Payment Bond?

 However, carrying a contractor license bond does not guarantee the payment/compensation of work indicated in a specific contract.
 Payment bonds provide assurance that a specific contract is fulfilled according to state specifications and that subcontractors and suppliers are paid.
-In some cases, the project owner may not require a payment bond.
-On projects that are publicly funded, the contractor is almost always required to obtain a payment bond.
+In some cases, the project owner may not require a payment surety bond.
+On projects that are publicly funded, the contractor is almost always required to obtain a payment surety bond.
 This is because mechanic’s liens cannot be placed on public property.

 Are Payment Bonds required on public or private projects or both?